 Become Part of a Community

 In rental housing, you manage properties within a community.
 The same goes for your social network, and you need to post within a community.
 These might be Facebook groups that focus on the city where you work or organizations that work with families and have an active Twitter feed.
 Consider what communities you belong in, and connect with them.
-Within your posts on your site, link to other relevant blogs as well to build online community.
+Within your posts on your site, link to other relevant blogs as well to build an online community.

 “We have about ten times more leads through Propertyware.” – Jerry Ryan, Resource Property Management

 When you're focused on developing your business, Propertyware can help.
 Our software, including property management website templates, helps you manage the details of your rental properties.
 Liberate your time, manage your finances, and let Propertyware help you take care of the details.
 Sign up for a free trial today.